 Efficiency considerations: One important efficiency measure regarding protocols is the number of communication rounds in their execution.
 The results mentioned above were originally obtained using protocols that use an unbounded number of rounds.
-In some cases, subsequent works obtained secure constant-round protocols: for example, in case of multi-party computations with honest majority (cf. [15]) and in case of two-party computations allowing abort (cf. [95]).
+In some cases, subsequent works obtained secure constant-round protocols: for example, in the case of multi-party computations with honest majority (cf. [15]) and in the case of two-party computations allowing abort (cf. [96]).
 Other important efficiency considerations include the total number of bits sent in the execution of a protocol, and the local computation time.
-The (communication and computation) complexities of the protocols establishing the above results are related to the computational complexity of the computation, but alternative relations (e.g., referring to the (insecure) communication complexity of the computation) may be possible (cf. [103]).
+The (communication and computation) complexities of the protocols establishing the above results are related to the computational complexity of the computation, but alternative relations (e.g., where the complexities of the secure protocols are related to the (insecure) communication complexity of the computation) may be possible (cf. [104]).

-Theory versus practice (or general versus specific): This survey is focused on presenting general notions and general feasibility results.
+Theory versus practice (or general versus specific): This primer is focused on presenting general notions and general feasibility results.
 Needless to say, practical solutions to specific problems (e.g., voting [86], secure payment systems [16], and threshold cryptosystems [62]) are typically derived by specific constructions (and not by applying general results of the abovementioned type).
 Still, the (abovementioned) general results are of great importance to practice because they characterize a wide class of security problems that are solvable in principle, and provide techniques that may be useful also towards constructing reasonable solutions to specific problems.

-7.3 Construction Paradigms
+7.3 Construction Paradigms and Two Simple Protocols

 We briefly sketch a couple of paradigms used in the construction of secure multi-party protocols.
-We focus on the construction of secure protocols for the model of computationally-bounded and nonadaptive adversaries [75, 127, 76].
+We focus on the construction of secure protocols for the model of computationally-bounded and non-adaptive adversaries [75, 128, 76].
 These constructions proceed in two steps (see details in [65, 68]).
 First a secure protocol is presented for the model of passive adversaries (for any number of dishonest parties), and next such a protocol is "compiled" into a protocol that is secure in one of the two models of active adversaries (i.e., either in a model allowing the adversary to control only a minority of the parties or in a model in which premature suspension of the execution is not considered a violation of security).
+These two steps are presented in the following two corresponding subsections, in which we also present two relatively simple protocols for two specific tasks, which are used extensively in the general protocols.

 Recall that in the model of passive adversaries, all parties follow the prescribed protocol, but at termination the adversary may alter the outputs of the dishonest parties depending on all their intermediate internal states (during the execution).
-Below, we refer to protocols that are secure in the model of passive (resp., general or active) adversaries by the term passively-secure (resp., actively-secure).
+Below, we refer to protocols that are secure in the model of passive (resp., active) adversaries by the term passively-secure (resp., actively-secure).